Calibrating redshift distributions at $z>2$ with Lyman-$\alpha$ forest cross-correlations: Introduction

 The main challenge of using \lyaf for clustering redshifts is the impact of continuum fitting.
 The large-scale structure tracer of interest here is the fluctuation in the transmitted flux fraction, $\delta_F^q (\lambda)$, given a quasar line-of-sight, $q$, as a function of the observed wavelength, $\lambda$.
 This quantity can be computed using the observed flux, $f^q(\lambda)$, the quasar continuum, $C^q (\lambda)$, and the mean transmitted flux fraction, $\bar{F}(\lambda)$:

 The function $\bar{F}(\lambda)C^q(\lambda)$ is typically unknown and needs to be estimated from the data.
 This is typically done by \texttt{Picca}, the continuum fitting code used in \lya BAO analysis from the eBOSS and DESI collaborations \citep{dMdB2020, DESI_DR1_Lya_BAO, DESI_DR2_Lya_BAO}.
 However, this procedure suppresses radial modes on large scales, introducing distortions in the $\delta^q_F(\lambda)$ two-point correlation and reducing the signal-to-noise significantly.
 This large-scale normalization problem does not exist in \lyaf alone.
 A similar study in spirit is \cite{2019MNRAS.482.3341C}, who proposed to use HI intensity mapping as the reference sample for cross-correlation redshift calibration.
-In this case, the foreground cleaning process of HI intensity maps renders the large-scale radial modes useless for cross-correlation \citep{2019MNRAS.482.3341C}.
+In this case, the foreground cleaning process of HI intensity maps renders the large-scale radial modes useless for cross-correlation {(although recent studies suggest that those modes can be recovered, see e.g. \citealp{2026PhRvD.113b3521S})}.
 They tackled the problem by removing these modes in Fourier space and only measuring the correlation on small scales.
 However, as the foreground removal becomes more aggressive, the signal-to-noise decreases and the bias in the estimated unknown galaxy redshift distribution $n(z)$ increases.

 Recently, \cite{2024ApJ...976..143T} introduced a machine learning-based continuum fitting method, \texttt{LyCAN}, that predicts the quasar continuum based on the observed fluxes red-ward of the \lya emission line in the quasar spectrum.
 Using only pixels free of \lya absorption, \texttt{LyCAN} does not introduce correlations in the large radial modes of $\delta_F$, making it usable for clustering redshift studies.
 In this paper, we investigate, in the context of DESI 5-year and Rubin LSST 10-year data, how well \lyaf can be used in clustering redshift with this new continuum fitting method.
 We set up the modeling framework for clustering redshift at high-redshift, and investigate the performance varying the level of realism of $\delta_F$, angular scales, redshift bin size, survey area, and the photometric galaxy number density.